How to Integrate with a DigitalOcean Container Registry

 doctl auth init

-4. Finally, add a container registry with doctl kubernetes cluster registry add.
-The basic usage looks like this, but you'll want to read the usage docs for more details:
+4. Finally, run doctl kubernetes cluster registry add.
+Basic usage looks like this, but you can read the usage docs for more details:

 doctl kubernetes cluster registry add <cluster-id|cluster-name> <cluster-id|cluster-name> [flags]